Top Float Fishing Mistakes To Avoid

 Picking The Wrong Spot

 Picking the right spot comes down to many things.
 There are pros and cons to every location, so you need to make sure you do your research.
 Know the kinds of fish, what structures they typically hide in, what baits they eat and how that changes with temperature, light, and time of year.
 Scouting your spot properly can be tough.
 Most of the time you're continuing to change baits and lures or changing spots you're casting out to in order to see what will work, but luckily now there's many tools available to help anglers make decisions and gain insights quicker.
-Things like the Deeper Fish Finder or GoFish Cam can really help you to understand structure, types of fish, how they're interacting with your bait/lure, and more right away with your mobile phone.
+Things like the Deeper Fish Finder or GoFish Cam can really help you to understand structure, types of fish, how they're interacting with your bait/lure, and more right away with a live stream camera accessory.

 Choosing The Wrong Float